-Nausea and vomiting can be one of the first signs of pregnancy, and usually begins around the 6th week of pregnancy.
-It can occur at anytime of the day, and for most women it seems to stop at the 12th week of pregnancy.
+Nausea and vomiting can be one of the first signs of pregnancy and usually begins around the 6th week of pregnancy.
+It can occur at any time of the day, and for most women, it seems to stop after the 12th week of pregnancy.

 Morning Sickness Facts

 More than 50% of pregnant women experience morning sickness.
 Morning sickness refers to the nauseous feeling you may have during the first trimester of pregnancy, which is a result of the increased hormones in your body.

 Morning sickness can be accompanied by vomiting.
 Many doctors think morning sickness is a good sign because it means the placenta is developing well.
 Have no fear, there are several ways to help give you morning sickness relief.

 Here are some steps to and alleviate your symptoms:

 Helpful Do’s and Don’ts to Ease Morning Sickness

 - Eat small meals often.

 - Drink fluids 1/2 hour before or after a meal, but not with meals.

 - Drink small amounts of fluids during the day to avoid dehydration.